Mental Health Law

 Keith is a Partner at CJCH having been with the firm for 4 years.
 He has over 25 years legal experience and has focused on Mental Health law for the last 18 years.Get in touch ›

-Jodi is Head of Department for Family and Children Law and a partner at CJCH.
-She advises and represents both individual and corporate clients and with over 17 years experience, she specialises in a number of areas including Family Law, Public Sector and Mental Health Law.Get in touch ›
+Jodi is a Senior Partner and Head of Department for Family and Children Law at CJCH.
+In addition to being an executive board member of the CJCH Group, she advises and represents both individual and corporate clients and with over 19 years experience, she specialises in a number of areas including Family Law, Public Sector and Mental Health Law.Get in touch ›

 Pam is a Solicitor who joined CJCH in 2015 and has over a decade experience in legal matters relating to Mental Health.Get in touch ›